Aquaculture Thematic Methods

 Account inputs: Site-level asset accounts (Section 3.2), carrying capacity estimates (Section 3.2.1), nutrient loading data (Section 3.3.1), habitat modification records (Section 3.3.2).

-Analytical outputs: Production potential by coastal zone, environmental loading relative to assimilative capacity, cumulative impact assessment across multiple sites, spatial optimisation of site allocation.
+Analytical outputs: Production potential by coastal zone, environmental loading relative to assimilative capacity, cumulative impact assessment, spatial optimisation of site allocation.

-Connection to other circulars: Carrying capacity analysis links to ecosystem condition assessment in TG-2.3 Social and Livelihood Dependencies.
-GVA and employment projections link to economy structure analysis in TG-2.5 Structure and Function of the Ocean Economy.
+Connection to other circulars: Carrying capacity links to TG-2.3; GVA and employment projections link to TG-2.5.

 3.7.2 Environmental Footprint Monitoring

-Analytical outputs: Trends in nutrient loading intensity, chemical use per unit production, escape frequency, and benthic impact indices.
-Comparison against water quality standards and regulatory limits.
+Analytical outputs: Trends in nutrient loading intensity, chemical use per unit production, escape frequency, and benthic impact indices against regulatory limits.

-Connection to other circulars: Nutrient discharges aggregate into pollution accounts in TG-2.7 Pollution and Other Flows to Environment.
-Habitat impacts connect to ecosystem degradation analysis in TG-2.8 Ecosystem Degradation.
+Connection to other circulars: Nutrient discharges aggregate into TG-2.7 Pollution and Other Flows to Environment; habitat impacts connect to TG-2.8 Climate Change Indicators.

 3.7.3 Feed Conversion Efficiency Tracking

-Analytical outputs: Trends in FIFO ratios over time, share of feed from processing by-products versus reduction fisheries, comparison of actual versus best-practice FCR, net contribution to fish supply.
+Analytical outputs: Trends in FIFO ratios, share of feed from by-products versus reduction fisheries, actual versus best-practice FCR, net contribution to fish supply.

-Connection to other circulars: Wild fish use in feed links to fisheries accounts in TG-6.7 Fisheries Accounting.
-Protein supply contributions link to food security analysis in TG-2.3 Social and Livelihood Dependencies.
+Connection to other circulars: Wild fish use in feed links to TG-6.7; protein supply links to TG-2.3.

 4. Worked Example

-This worked example illustrates the compilation of a site-level aquaculture account for a hypothetical marine cage salmon farm operating in coastal waters.
+This worked example illustrates compilation of a site-level aquaculture account for a hypothetical marine cage salmon farm.
 The example demonstrates the physical asset account, production flow recording, nutrient loading calculation, and feed use accounting described in Section 3.

 4.1 Site Description

 The example site comprises a marine cage salmon farm with 12 net-pen cages located in a coastal embayment.
 The farm operates on a 24-month production cycle, stocking smolts in Year 1 and harvesting market-size fish in Year 2.
-The site is classified under ISIC 0321 (Marine aquaculture) and occupies a lease area recorded under SEEA CF water area category 3.1 (coastal waters used for aquaculture).
+The site is classified under ISIC 0321 (Marine aquaculture) and occupies a lease area recorded under the applicable SEEA CF coastal water area category (see Section 2.2).

 4.2 Physical Asset Account